-Course content

-Applications turbomachinery.
+Course code 205 URL http://eclass.uowm.gr/courses/MECH158/ Recommended Prerequisites Mathematics I Mathematics II Fluid Mechanics I Fluid Mechanics II Thermodynamics Heat Transfer Course content Introduction.
+Applications and basic concepts of turbomachinery.
 Basic principles of fluid mechanics and thermodynamics.
 Velocity diagrams.
 Energy conversion in turbomachinery, efficiency, degree of reaction.
-Phase cavitation.
-Characteristic changes and curves turbomachines and of systems, determination of operating point, connection in parallel and in series.
+Phase changes and cavitation.
+Characteristic curves of turbomachines and of systems, determination of operating point, connection in parallel and in series.
 Concepts of similarity, dimensional analysis, non-dimensional numbers, specific speed, non-dimensional cavitation numbers.
-Axial machines, airfoil theory, flow phenomena and forces on non-dimensional numbers, cascade deviation angle.
+Axial machines, airfoil theory, flow phenomena and forces on airfoils, non-dimensional numbers, cascade analysis, deviation angle.
 Radial equilibrium theory.
 Secondary flows and losses.
 Axial pumps, axial compressors and blowers, instability phenomena, supersonic flow compressors.
 Axial turbines, degree of reaction, types and mechanisms of aerodynamic losses in airfoils, turbine blade cooling.
 Hydraulic turbines.
 Centrifugal compressors and pumps, flow and velocity diagrams, manufacturing aspects, blade design, exhaust system.
+Expected learning The main aim of the course is to provide to the student to the outcomes and competences to be acquired: principles governing the operation of turbomachinery.
+The student will gain knowledge and in depth understanding of the principles of operation, flow phenomena and design characteristics of turbomachinery components.
+The student will also gain experience in using specific techniques of analysis, design and selection of various classes of turbomachinery.
+The student will be able to use basic principles of Fluid Mechanics and Thermodynamics in order to design and analyze various types of turbomachinery such as pumps, compressors, turbines, wind turbines etc. He will learn how to effectively use open source software for aerodynamic airfoil analysis as well as software for the design and analysis of gas turbines.
+Teaching methods Lectures, exercises, laboratory tutorials for the use of commercial software.
+Homework and personal assignments with the application of commercial software on real design and analysis problems.
+Utilization of information technology